-The Consortium for Group Research and Practice—C-GRP—is composed of faculty and students from two American Psychological Association (APA) approved Ph.D. programs in counseling and clinical psychology and two APA approved internships.
-C-GRP is the meeting ground for both academic and clinical faculty and students from these sites who are interested in advancing empirical knowledge of small group treatments and also applying them in daily practice.
+The Consortium for Group Research and Practice—C-GRP—is composed of faculty and students from two Ph.D. programs in counseling and clinical psychology and two internships all approved by the American Psychological Association (APA).
+C-GRP is the meeting ground for both academic and clinical faculty as well as students from these sites who are interested in advancing empirical knowledge of small group treatments and also applying them in daily practice.
 Our research focuses on summarizing the efficacy and effectiveness of small group treatments with different clinical populations as well as advancing the use of measures—namely of practice-based evidence—in the clinical practice of group treatment.
-We have active collaborations with a number of a number of academic and clinical sites but the bulk of our research comes from the Counseling and Psychological Services (CAPS) center at BYU and the Utah State Hospital; both support internship training programs that are fully approved by the APA.
-Our lab has mentored scores of doctoral students in counseling and clinical psychology over the years and engaged hundreds of undergraduate students as research assistants.
+We have active collaborations with a number of a number of academic and clinical sites scattered around the world but the bulk of our research comes from the Counseling and Psychological Services (CAPS) center at BYU and the Utah State Hospital; both support APA internship training programs.
+Our lab has mentored scores of doctoral students in counseling and clinical psychology over the years and engaged a few thousand undergraduate students as research assistants.

 - One of the internships associated with C-GRP—CAPS—won the American Psychological Association’s Division 49 (Society of Group Psychology and Group Psychotherapy) Excellence in Group Practice Award.
 Check out the announcement here.